chaos-polymtl/lethe-rpt/doc/source/installation/apple_arm.rst

   mkdir build
   cd build

-Compile Lethe choosing the compilation option (Debug or Release).
+Compile Lethe-RPT choosing the compilation option (Debug or Release).
 You can also optionally specify a path to an installation directory of your choice.
 We recommend that you do so, since this makes using Lethe much more comfortable.

 .. code-block:: text
   :class: copy-button

-  cmake ../lethe -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/home/username/path/to/installation
+  cmake ../lethe-rpt -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/home/username/path/to/installation

 or

 .. code-block:: text
   :class: copy-button

-  cmake ../lethe -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/home/username/path/to/installation
+  cmake ../lethe-rpt -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/home/username/path/to/installation

 Then you can compile: